maestrodev/puppet-maven/README.md

       #username => "",
       #password => "",
     },
-    user                 => "root",  # if you want to run it as a different user (defaults to root), will create it if not defined home                 => "/root", # home directory of the user user_system          => true,    # make the user a system user maven_opts           => "",      # anything to add to MAVEN_OPTS in ~/.mavenrc maven_path_additions => "",      # anything to add to the PATH in ~/.mavenrc } ->
+    user                 => "maven",  # if you want to run it as a different user (defaults to root), will create it if not defined user_system          => true,    # make the user a system user maven_opts           => "",      # anything to add to MAVEN_OPTS in ~/.mavenrc maven_path_additions => "",      # anything to add to the PATH in ~/.mavenrc } ->

   # Create a settings.xml with the repo credentials
-  maven::settings { 'root' :
+  maven::settings { 'maven-user-settings' :
-    mirrors => [$central], # mirrors entry in settings.xml, uses id, url, mirrorof from the hash passed servers => [$central], # servers entry in settings.xml, uses id, username, password from the hash passed }
+    mirrors => [$central], # mirrors entry in settings.xml, uses id, url, mirrorof from the hash passed servers => [$central], # servers entry in settings.xml, uses id, username, password from the hash passed user    => 'maven',
+  }

   # defaults for all maven{} declarations